 Never short of something to do…

-While there’s no back rest for knee raises, there’s plenty to work your upper body here.
-You’re getting a full size chin-up bar, with wide grip on the bar for narrow grip, and rubber grip down handles on the wide-grip position.
+While there’s no backrest for knee raises, there’s plenty to work your upper body here.
+You’re getting a full-size chin-up bar, with a wide grip on the bar for a narrow grip, and rubber grip down handles on the wide-grip position.
 You can also set the height easily on the chin up.

 The dip frame is excellent

 For dips, there’s got a plain pair of parallel bars that are extremely stable thanks to the upward angled support.
 There’s nothing fancy here but the grips are padded and you’ve got plenty of room to do proper dips here.
 The generous length grips are longer than other similar stations and you can easily jump up and grab them.

 Comfy foam grips

 Another surprise with this machine was that the grips don’t feel like you’re on some ancient torture device.
 Thick foam takes at least some of the strain off your hands on both the dip and the push-up bars on the bottom of the machine.

 This tower has a number of different height settings so you can get the ideal height for your body size.
 It’s not exactly quick to swap between heights – there’s a bolt with a thick grip bolt you have to unscrew.
 So if different users are using this machine, there’ll be a bit of added setup time before you can use it.